ahmedkhaled3515/Android_Food_App/README.md

 # Food Planner App

-A brief description of what this project does and who it's for
-////////////
 Food Planner App - A Culinary Journey Across Borders In this project, I've delved into the fascinating world of global cuisine, bringing you a convenient and enriching way to explore meals from various countries.
 Here's a glimpse of what you can expect:
 📱 Meal Details at Your Fingertips: Dive deep into the specifics of each meal, including ingredients and even instructional videos for a step-by-step guide on preparation.